-Creation and Retention The School District maintains records according to the Michigan Department of Education's Record Retention Manual.
+Creation and Retention The School District maintains records according to the Michigan Department of Technology, Management, & Budget General Retention Schedule #2 for Michigan Public Schools.

-Cumulative File (CA-60) Building administrators will create and maintain a cumulative file (CA-60) for each student who attends school in the School District.
+Student Academic Records (formerly CA-60) Building administrators will create and maintain a Student Academic Records file (formerly CA-60) for each student who attends school in the School District.
 The cumulative file may be created and maintained digitally.
-The building administrator will determine the contents of the CA-60 including, at a minimum:
+The building administrator will determine the contents of the Student Academic Record file including, at a minimum: